 Now fill the air with wonderful scents!
 Cooking good food and baking is a great way to do this.
 When you make cookies double up and keep the dough balls in the freezer for when you want to fill the house with a sweet scent without too much effort!

 My favorite way to scent the home is with essential oils.
 Try lemon and orange to clear the air of food smells you don’t want.
-Lavender and orange or grapefruit are my favorites to diffuse for a light and sweet scent that lifts the mood!
+Lavender and orange or grapefruit are my favorites to diffuser for a light and sweet scent that lifts the mood!
 Vanilla and bergamot are wonderful for making things cozy.

 Create Soft Places

 Whether it’s for curling up on the couch on a cold day or sitting down to read a book, create soft places for your people to sit.
 Make good use of comfy pillows and throws, and have a small stash of warm blankets nearby.
 Kids love plush pillows and beanbags too!

 Be sure to have plenty of books!
 We have one big bookshelf in the living room and then a few wooden crates around with kids’ books.
 Having a small set of photo books and magazines on hand is also nice to have.
 Nothing says “home” more than spending some time with a good read!

 Keeping your books organized and inviting is the challenge, here, so put “book tidy” in your cleanup rotation once a week!
 Keeping them sorted, lined up, and looking orderly goes a long way to making sure they actually get used!